jhuopensource/meandemo/README.md

 # One MEAN (Mongo, Express, Angular, Node.js) CRUD on Docker Demo App
-The project contained in this repository provide a basic working CRUD application built on Docker to get you cvoding sooner.
+The project contained in this repository provides a basic working CRUD application built on Docker to get you up and coding on a MEAN stack in Docker, sooner.

 In order to share a baseline understanding of containerization technologies built on Docker along with the practical knowledge necessary to begin building, shipping and deploying MEAN (Mongo / Express / Angular / Node.js) applications in containers, this project has been developed and made available through our public repo.